mnemnion/JLpeg.jl/Plans.md

   - [X]  Code ThrowInst
   - [ ]  Code ThrowRecInst

+### Grammar Compile Rewrite

+Time to tackle codegen in an order which lets us determine what's going on with rules at a time when it's useful to the calling rule.

+#### [ ] Rule Traversal

+This should begin by replacing all POpenCall with PCall, only then generating code.
+What this means is we pass along the rulemap to the first rule, then go visiting
+subrules: if it's terminal, we compile it, if we see it twice, it's recursive: if that's left recursion, bail out, otherwise we tag as such (and therefore variable length by definition).

+Whenever we reach the end of a visited rule, we know if it's recursive, and all ultimately-terminal calls (at whatever degree of remove) are compiled / we know what we need to know, so we can compile that rule, and when we reach the end of the start rule, we're done, and ready to hoist and link.

+We use `:aux` to store everything we determine about rules, nullable, nofail, fixedlen, terminal, visited, anything else we really need to know.

+ [ ] Inlining?
+Should we?
+What circumstances?
+ [ ] Tail-call elimination

 ### Capture closing

 I knew there was a reason I might want to cache the capture stack...